 - Metered Parking: Metered parking is provided throughout campus and is only intended to be utilized for short-term parking.
 Meters are not intended to be used as a daily parking option.
 Vehicles displaying a valid university parking permit are eligible to park at meters as long as the meter is paid.
 Meters accept only United States quarters.
 Meter parking is $0.25 for 15 minutes.
 Meter parking is enforced 24 hours a day, 7 days a week.

-- Handicap Parking: Handicap parking is available in several lots across campus.
-Handicap spaces require a valid state issued handicap permit displayed along with a valid university parking permit.
-Handicap spaces are enforced 24 hours a day, seven days a week.
-Please email email@example.com about our Handicap Parking Policy.
+- Accessible Parking: Accessible parking is available in several lots across campus.
+Accessible spaces require a valid state issued accessible permit displayed along with a valid university parking permit.
+Accessible spaces are enforced 24 hours a day, seven days a week.
+Please email firstname.lastname@example.org for questions about our Accessible Parking Policy.

 - Exempt Plate Vehicle Parking: Federal, state, local and university exempt plate vehicles are not subject to permit parking enforcement.